databrickslabs/ucx/README.md

 After UCX assessment workflow is executed, the assessment dashboard will be populated with findings and common recommendations.
 See [this guide](docs/assessment.md) for more details.

-The UCX assessment workflow is intended to only be run once; re-running it is not supported.
-If the inventory and findings for a workspace need to be updated then UCX should first be [uninstalled](#uninstall-ucx) and reinstalled.
+The UCX assessment workflow is intended to only run once; re-running it is not supported.
+If the inventory and findings for a workspace need to be updated then first reinstall UCX by [uninstalling](#uninstall-ucx) and [installing](#install-ucx) it again.

 [[back to top](#databricks-labs-ucx)]